MahendraMedapati27/RAG-Tutorial-Playlist/03-VectorDatabases-Explained-(Part-1)/Readme.md

 Maximum performance required? → FAISS
 ```

+📁 Repository Structure
+video-03a-vector-databases-theory/
+├── README.md                  # This comprehensive guide
+├── chromadb_tutorial.ipynb    # ChromaDB hands-on tutorial
+├── faiss_tutorial.ipynb       # FAISS implementation guide
+└── pinecone_tutorial.ipynb    # Pinecone setup and usage

+Note: This video focuses on theory and fundamentals.
+The hands-on tutorials in the Jupyter notebooks will be covered in upcoming videos in the series!

 ## 📚 Key Concepts Covered

 1. **The Scale Challenge**: Why millions of vectors need specialized storage